• Skip to primary navigation

 Sift or blend the dry ingredients together, including almond flour, powdered sugar, and Oreo cookie crumbs, until you achieve a fine and smooth powder.

-Place the egg whites in the bowl of a stand mixer fitted with the whisk attachment or with a hand mixer and whisk on medium speed until the mixture becomes foamy.
+Place the egg whites in the bowl of your stand mixer (whisk attachment) or use a hand mixer, then whisk on medium speed until they turn foamy.

 Gradually add the sugar while mixing, then increase the speed to medium-high speed until you have a firm French meringue.